 Empathy is second nature to product visionaries, so exercise it.

-Yes, there’s crossover between product management and user experience design roles.
+Yes, there’s a crossover between product management and user experience design roles.

 Being aware of each other’s strengths — and weaknesses — can help overcome any confusion surrounding who is best to take on certain responsibilities between PM and UXD.

 And, if you ask us, there are certain product development activities, like a scrum meeting, where a UX designer should absolutely be invited in.

 This is not just good for the project as a whole but also in furthering a PM’s skill set.
 Product managers become more familiar with UX as a mindset by working in collaboration with a user experience designer.
 And a fluency with UX theories and terminology bolsters a product manager’s skill set in a number of ways.